MoAlyousef/zfltk/README.md

 ```

 ## Dependencies

-CMake (version > 3.15), Git and a C++11 compiler need to be installed and in your PATH for a crossplatform build from source.

 - Windows: No dependencies.
 - MacOS: No dependencies.
 - Linux: X11 and OpenGL development headers need to be installed for development.
 The libraries themselves are available on linux distros with a graphical user interface.